jshun/ligra/README.md

 Organization
 --------

-The code for Ligra, Ligra+, and Ligra-H is located in the ligra/ directory.
+The code for Ligra, Ligra+, and Hygra is located in the ligra/ directory.
 The code for the applications is in the apps/ directory, which is where compilation should be performed.
 Example inputs are provided in the inputs/ directory.
 Graph and hypergraph utilities are